StarCrossPortal/bug-hunting-101/LEVEL_1/exercise_2/README.md

 # Exercise 2

 ## CVE-2020-6542
 I sugget you don't search any report about it to prevents get too much info like patch.
-Our goal is to find some bugs, not construct Poc.
-But in truth, Poc can proof that we are right.

 This time we do it by code audit, and download source code.
 ### Details